source-stream/airport-app-data/README.md

 The ``x`` denotes days that the flight operates.

 ## How to submit your test
-**_Please do not try and push your code into this repository._** This project is merely a location to hold the test data and description of the test.
+**PLEASE DO NOT TRY AND PUSH YOUR CODE INTO THIS REPOSITORY.** This project is merely a location to hold the test data and description of the test.

 Preferably you will submit your code via a public repository you own e.g. yor own Github or Bitbucket account.
 However,